On-Premise vs Cloud ERP: What is Cloud-Based ERP and Why Your Company Needs it?

 Benefits of Cloud ERP

-The strong trend towards deploying ERP in the cloud is the result of many benefits that include the following:
+The strong trend towards deploying a cloud based erp system is the result of many benefits that include the following:

 Rapid Implementation